jahanshah2/jahanshah2/README.md

 ## About Me

-My name is Sayed Jahan Shah and I'm a student passionate about technology and programming.
-Currently, I'm exploring various fields within computer science to find where my interests lie.
+My name is Sayed Jahan Shah, and I am a student at GIAIC.
+I have a great passion for programming, and I am currently learning TypeScript.
+It's my first quarter, and my dream is to become a full-stack developer.

 - 🌱 I’m currently learning [ Typescript ]
 - 💼 Looking for opportunities to collaborate on interesting projects